James M Anderson Center for Health Systems Excellence

 • Technology expenses such as Microsoft Office software (Apple software is incompatible with our templates), internet connection or telephone charges

-• Personal expenses while traveling (if sessions are in person)
+• Personal expenses while traveling (for in-person sessions)

 Photo